-The baking recipes here on Bake or Break all list unsalted butter as an ingredient.
+The baking recipes here on Bake or Break almost all list unsalted butter as an ingredient.
 Many, many times, I’ve been asked if salted butter can be used in place of unsalted butter.
 That’s a bit of a tricky question because there are some differences between the two that should be considered before making that substitution.

 What Butter Does in Baking

 First, let’s talk a bit about why butter is the star of baking show.
 Butter is an essential ingredient in traditional baking.
 It provides flavor, moisture, and fat to baked goods.
 Fat is important in baked goods because it helps to create a tender and moist crumb.
 Of course, butter also adds flavor to baked goods.
 The type of butter that you use can impact the flavor of your final product.